EYFS

 In the classroom you will see...

-Our role-play area will be transformed into a hairdressers, which follows lots of interests the children have shown recently.
+Our role-play area will continue to be hairdressers and the beauty salon has been a hit.
 Children will be taking on different roles, booking appointments and role-playing between hairdressers/ customers in our Woodland Grange hairdressers.
-Our Bubble Tea café has been a hit last week and will remain in the base to support children in their imaginative play.
-In this café, children will be designing their own bubble tea drinks, ordering by size, exploring capacity by making their own drinks, as well as a range of other skills to support their imaginative play.
+Our recent café has sparked lots of discussions with children visiting local coffee shops with their families, so this week we have transformed it into one of the children's favourites, Jennos!
+In this café, children will be designing their own drinks, ordering by size, exploring capacity by making their own drinks, as well as a range of other skills to support their imaginative play.

 Other areas of the curriculum....